TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-multi-tile-snapshots.md

 * The default value for the `Treturn` parameter is `any`.
 If you try returning `{ done: true }` you get a very long TypeScript error which ends up telling you that an undefined `value` is not compatible with `any`.
 If, like most, you don't have a return value you need to pass `undefined` as the second parameter.

 * The only tricky part in the main implementation is that some entries may be undefined at the specified snapshot index.
 We need to keep advancing the map iterator until we find a defined value or we're done.

+# Unit Tests

+* Updated existing tests to use 2x2 tiles and ensure that entries span multiple tiles.